at-shift/at-shift-cfs/readme.txt

 5. Create a Field Group, add fields, and set Placement Rules for the edit screens where it should appear.
 6. Use `CFS()->get()` in your theme templates to display saved field values.

+For detailed guides and examples, see the [documentation site](https://cfs.at-shift.net/en/).

 == Screenshots ==

 1. Field Group editor with the field type selector and native WordPress field types.